convox/docs/docs/introduction/getting-started.md

 Now if you point your browser at `https://web.rails.convox` you can see your first app in action!

-Once you have had a chance to play around with local development it's time to deploy to production!
+Once you have had a chance to play around with local development it's time to deploy to production.
 First you will need to connect your AWS account

 ## Connect an AWS Account